Energy drink

-An energy drink is a type of drink containing stimulant compounds, usually caffeine, which is marketed as providing mental and physical stimulation (marketed as "energy", but distinct from food energy).
-They may or may not be carbonated and may also contain sugar, other sweeteners, herbal extracts, taurine, and amino acids.
-They are a subset of the larger group of energy products, which includes bars and gels, and distinct from sports drinks, which are advertised to enhance sports performance.
+An energy drink is a type of non-alcoholic psychoactive functional beverage containing stimulant compounds, usually caffeine (at a higher concentration than ordinary soda pop) and taurine, which is marketed as reducing tiredness and improving performance and concentration (marketed as "energy", but distinct from food energy).
+They may or may not be carbonated and may also contain sugar, as well as other sweeteners, or herbal extracts, among numerous other possible ingredients.
+Energy drinks are different from sugar-sweetened beverages.
+While both energy drinks and sugar-sweetened beverages typically contain high levels of sugar, energy drinks include stimulants like caffeine and taurine and are marketed for energy, and sugar-sweetened beverages like sodas and fruit juices usually are not.

+They are a subset of the larger group of energy products, which includes bars and gels, and are distinct from sports drinks, which are advertised to enhance sports performance.
 There are many brands and varieties in this drink category.

-Coffee, tea and other naturally caffeinated drinks are usually not considered energy drinks.
-Other soft drinks such as cola may contain caffeine, but are not considered energy drinks either.
-Some alcoholic drinks, such as Buckfast Tonic Wine, contain caffeine and other stimulants.
-According to the Mayo Clinic, it is safe for the typical healthy adult to consume a total of 400 mg of caffeine a day.
-This has been confirmed by a panel of the European Food Safety Authority (EFSA), which also concludes that a caffeine intake of up to 400 mg per day does not raise safety concerns for adults.
-According to the ESFA this is equivalent to 4 cups of coffee (90 mg each) or 2 1/2 standard cans (250 ml) of energy drink (160 mg each/80 mg per serving).

-Energy drinks have the effects of caffeine and sugar, but there is little or no evidence that the wide variety of other ingredients have any effect.
+Energy drinks have the effects of caffeine and sugar, but there is little or no evidence that the wide variety of other ingredients has any effect.
 Most effects of energy drinks on cognitive performance, such as increased attention and reaction speed, are primarily due to the presence of caffeine.
 Other studies ascribe those performance improvements to the effects of the combined ingredients.

 Advertising for energy drinks usually features increased muscle strength and endurance, but there is no scientific consensus to support these claims.
 Energy drinks have been associated with many health risks, such as an increased rate of injury when usage is combined with alcohol, and excessive or repeated consumption can lead to cardiac and psychiatric conditions.
-Populations at risk for complications from energy drink consumption include youth, caffeine-naïve or caffeine-sensitive, pregnant, competitive athletes and people with underlying cardiovascular disease.
+Populations at risk for complications from energy drink consumption include youth, caffeine-naive or caffeine-sensitive, pregnant, competitive athletes and people with underlying cardiovascular disease.

-Uses

-Energy drinks are usually marketed to young people and provide the benefits among health effects of caffeine along with benefits from the other ingredients they contain.
-Health experts agree that energy drinks which contain caffeine do improve alertness.
-The consumption of alcoholic drinks combined with energy drinks is a common occurrence on many high school and college campuses.
-The alcohol industry has recently been criticized for marketing cohesiveness of alcohol and energy drinks.
-The combination of the two in college students is correlated to students experiencing alcohol-related consequences, and several health risks.